cedards/budgie/ROADMAP.md

 - I can find out my average monthly expense rate over a given period

+- I can see the allocation rate for my savings targets

 - Budgie can ingest my bank or credit card statement for faster data entry

 - I can quickly enter common expenses